cezarfx/jsound/JSoundSpec.md

 <h3>Chapter 8.
 Validation and Annotation</h3>

 8.1.
 Validation
-8.2.
-Annotation

-8.1.
-Validation
 A Candidate Instance is valid against a Builtin Type if it is in its value space.

 A Candidate Instance is valid against a Derived Type if it is valid against its $baseType (recursively) and if it is valid against all facets.

 8.2.
 Annotation

 A Candidate Instance is annotated against an Atomic Type as follows:

  * If it is valid against the Type (which implies that it is an atomic value), it is cast to the Atomic Type.